 Agricultural Use: Cultivating the soil, producing fair market crops or raising livestock.
 This includes raising, harvesting and selling crops; feeding, breeding, management and sale of, or the products of, livestock, poultry, fur-bearing animals, or honey bees; dairying and the sale of dairy products; or any other agricultural or horticultural use.
-It does not include confined animal feeding operations, nor does it include the operation of kennels.
+Does not include feed lots or kennels.